Last Days (2005 film): Plot

 A young musician named Blake sneaks out of a rehab clinic and walks home through a forest, also swimming through a lake then lighting a fire for the night.
 The next day, he gets home and changes his clothes.
-He walks around in the house with a shotgun pointing it at his sleeping roommates Scott, Luke, Asia, and Nicole.
+He walks around in the house with a shotgun, pointing it at his sleeping roommates Scott, Luke, Asia, and Nicole.
 He is greeted by Yellow Pages representative Thadeus A. Thomas who talks to him about placing an ad in the upcoming book.
 He receives a phone call from his record company telling him that he and his band have to do another tour and that it is important they make the booked dates, but Blake hangs up.
 He goes upstairs and falls asleep on the floor in one of the rooms.
 Asia awakes and finds him asleep as two LDS missionaries arrive at the door.
 Scott and Luke answer the door and the two missionaries talk to them about their church and its teachings.
 Blake changes into different clothes and leaves the house for the shed outside as the missionaries leave.

 Scott, Luke, Asia, and Nicole leave and Blake goes back into the house.
 His friend Donovan and a private detective come to the house and Blake leaves as they look around the house for him.
 He waits for them to leave before he enters the house again.
 He messes with the guitars and drums putting them on loop with his vocals.
 He stops when his record executive (Kim Gordon) comes over and tries to have him leave with her but Blake refuses.
 Blake goes to a rock club that night where a friend of his comes up to him and tells him about how he went to a Grateful Dead concert.
 Blake leaves before his friend can finish telling the story.
 Blake goes back home where Scott takes some of his money and Luke asks for help from Blake on a song.

 Scott tells Luke that Donovan had a private detective with him and that they should leave.
-After Scott and Luke have sex with each other upstairs, Blake plays acoustic one last time before walking out to the shed where he sits quietly, watching his roommates leave.
-They spend the night at their friend's house, and awake the next morning to see the news announcing that Blake committed suicide and an electrician found his body.
+After Scott and Luke have sex upstairs, Blake plays acoustic one last time before walking out to the shed where he sits quietly, watching his roommates leave.
+They spend the night at their friend's house, and awake the next morning to see the news announcing that Blake died by suicide and an electrician found his body.
 Scott, Luke, and Nicole get in a car and leave, driving down a highway while Luke plays the guitar in the back seat.